 You can get a credit card at any time after bankruptcy.
 But you should begin exploring options such as secured credit cards as soon as the bankruptcy is discharged in order to begin rebuilding your credit.
-Though some secured cards won’t approve people with recent bankruptcy, many will, such as Capital One® Secured Mastercard®, OpenSky® Secured Visa® Credit Card, and Discover it® Secured.
+Though some secured cards won’t approve people with recent bankruptcy, many will, such as Capital One Platinum Secured Credit Card and OpenSky® Secured Visa® Credit Card.

 If you filed for Chapter 7 bankruptcy, you should be able to get a secured card as soon as your bankruptcy is discharged.
 If it was Chapter 13 instead, you’ll need the approval of the trustee during your payment plan.